DiscontinuedUpdate: Asics Gel Flux 5

 The Asics Gel Flux 3 has a standard running shoe length.
 The men and women’s sizes follow the regular measurement schemes, so runners can get the right one.
 The available width is medium, so this shoe can accommodate runners whose feet have regular dimensions.
 The semi-curved shape allows the natural curvature of the foot to acclimate well to the running shoe when wearing it.

-The AHAR® or the Asics High Abrasion Resistant Rubber is a carbon rubber unit that’s primarily placed in the heel section of the Gel Flux 3.
+The AHAR® or the Asics High Abrasion Resistant Rubber is a carbon rubber unit that’s primarily placed in the heel section of the Gel Flux 3 and its recent updated version, the Asics Gel Flux 5.
 It delivers exceptional durability that holds well against abrasion and wear.
 It also gives traction, so surface control is agreeable and responsive.

 The DuraSponge® Outsole is a blown rubber compound that’s placed in the forefoot section.
 It’s softer and more responsive, so it adds a bit more cushioning and flexibility, especially during the toe-off phase of the gait cycle.

-The SpEVA® is a full-length foam that gives high quality cushioning and support for the foot.
+The SpEVA®, which is also used in the popular Asics Gel Cumulus 20's midsole is a full-length foam that gives high quality cushioning and support for the foot.
 It has a springy nature, so each step benefits from a bit more bounce.
 It also decreased mid-sole breakdown because of its durable build.

 The Gel® Cushioning System is found separately in the heel and forefoot sections of this running shoe.
 Made from a gel that’s based from silicon, it is able to absorb the shock when landing the foot on the ground.
 It makes each landing less tasking to the foot of the runner.